vs-ude/fyr/README.md

 It can be compiled with `fyrc -n hello_world.fyr`.
 The generated executable is _hello_world_ and yields `Hello World` when run.

+More examples can be found in the _src/_ folder of this repository.

 ### Tools